personal-hm2/coronavirus_model/README.md

 ## Latest Mobility Changes in Tokyo

-These graphs are update daily.
+These graphs are updated daily.

 ### By gender